 We realise the importance of ‘refresher’ training as well as early stage training.
 All new staff are placed on an in-house induction and foundation course.

 They also benefit from core training in Safeguarding, Health and Safety, De-escalation & Physical Intervention, Food Hygiene, First Aid and Fire Marshalling.
 On satisfactory completion of a 6-month probation period, staff then undertake the Level 3 Diploma for the Children and Young People’s Workforce.
+Deputies and Managers undertake the Level 5 Diploma.

 All staff undertake special Therapeutic Childcare Training

 All staff are therapeutically trained and all our homes are run according to therapeutic principles.
+Two of our Directors originally trained in Therapeutic Communities.

 All young people placed with us are encouraged to spend regular ‘My-Time’ sessions (we are careful not to call it ‘Therapy’) with our in-house Child Psychotherapist, who has many years of experience in the areas of trauma, loss and early childhood work, and who has worked extensively with CAMHS.
 Tailored sessions offer a variety of therapeutic approaches, including CBT (Cognitive Behavioural Therapy), Person Centred Therapy and Creative Play Therapy.
 ‘My-Time’ sessions have proven to be of great benefit to the children who access them.